When I lived in Australia, I used to hate going to motorcycle shows.

 Because you really could be forgiven for thinking the year is suddenly 1965.

-For a start, it’s held at an airfield in the countryside.
+For a start, this motorcycle show happens in an airfield in the countryside.

-You stand around in gentle sunshine in the middle of a field, surrounded by beautiful British bikes.
+You stand around in gentle sunshine in the middle of a field, surrounded by beautiful British motorcycles.

-If you get sick of all the motorcycles on display (he he) you can grab an amazing coffee, and wander through the museum packed with restored British aircraft from the 1920s and 30s.
+If you get sick of all the motorcycles on display (he he) you can get a coffee, and wander through the museum packed with restored British aircraft from the 1920s and 30s.

 The love of old British machinery is heavy in the air.